mikhailshilkov/mikhailio-hugo/content/lab/pulumi/9-archiveapp/index.md

 ---
 title: Archive App
 subtitle: 6 minutes to complete
+navtitle: Use a High-level Component
+nextstep: 10-customcode
 nofeed: true
 weight: 9
 ---

-The Function App is ready, we also created a Storage Account and a Plan to support it.
+The Function App is ready, and we also created a Storage Account and a Plan to support it.
 It wasn't that hard, but there are ways to make the code even more straightforward.

 ## Components

-Pulumi programs can enjoy all the benefits of a general-purpose programming language, TypeScript in our case.
-One of such benefits is the ability to create reusable components.
+Pulumi programs can enjoy all the benefits of a general-purpose programming language, TypeScript, in our case.
+One such benefit is the ability to create reusable components.

-Anybody can define a custom `ComponentResource` which is a class creating child resources in some coherent way.
+Anybody can define a custom `ComponentResource`, which is a class creating child resources in some coherent way.
 Pulumi's `pulumi-azure` library comes with several pre-built component resources to simplify the deployment of Function Apps.

 Extend your program with the following lines: